decaday/musb/docs/porting_guide.md

 ### Instance

-Every struct in this crate has a generic parameter `T: MusbInstance`.
+Every struct in this crate has a generic parameter `T: MusbInstance`:

 ```rust
 pub trait MusbInstance: 'static {